metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### [convertTimezone](./expressions/converttimezone.md)

-Convert the timezone of a date or timezone column.
+Shifts a date or timestamp value into a specified time zone.

 Syntax: `convertTimezone(column, target, source)`.